moq-wg/moq-transport/draft-ietf-moq-transport.md

 Track namespace is an ordered N-tuple of bytes where N can be between 1 and 32.
 The structured nature of Track Namespace allows relays and applications to manipulate prefixes of a namespace.
 Track name is a sequence of bytes.
+If an endpoint receives a Track Namespace tuple with N less than 1 or more than 32, it MUST close the session with a Protocol Violation.

 In this specification, both the Track Namespace tuple fields and the Track Name are not constrained to a specific encoding.
 They carry a sequence of bytes and